holepunchto/hyperdrive/SPECIFICATION.md

 #### Flexible and consistently small block sizes

 BitTorrent requires a fixed block size that usually grows with the size of the content you are sharing.
 This is related the above mentioned fact that all metadata needs to be exchanged from a single peer before any content can be exchanged.
 By increasing the block size you decrease the number of hashes you need to exchange up front.
+Flexible block sizes also allow for more non file related use cases, such as the file metadata feed described above.

 #### Deduplication